devdineshw/killercoda-scenarios/WSO2-MI-4.1.0/WSO2-MI-4.1.0-with-Observability/step1/step.md

         class="org.wso2.micro.integrator.observability.metric.handler.MetricHandler"
         ```

-    - Open the MI startup script and add the following JVM parameter
+    - Open the MI startup script and add the following JVM parameter.
+Also, this can be pass as a parameter when starting the service.

         `vi /root/mi1/wso2mi-4.1.0/bin/micro-integrator.sh`{{exec}}